 Perampanel is a non-competitive antagonist of the ionotropic α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) glutamate receptor on post-synaptic neurons.
 Glutamate is the primary excitatory neurotransmitter in the central nervous system and is implicated in a number of neurological disorders caused by neuronal over excitation.

-The precise mechanism by which FYCOMPA exerts its antiepileptic effects in humans has not been fully elucidated.
+The precise mechanism by which FYCOMPA exerts its antiepileptic effects in humans is unknown.